 - ½ cup powdered sugar, sifted (more or less depending on sweet tooth:)

-- 10 oz. package of frozen red raspberries, sweetened
+- 10 oz. package of frozen red raspberries, unsweetened

 - 1½ teaspoons cornstarch

-- Heat water to boiling in medium saucepan.
+- Heat water to boiling over medium-high heat in medium saucepan.
 Add rice and cook on medium-high heat, undisturbed, for 5 minutes.
-Drain thoroughly.
+Drain thoroughly, but do not rinse.

 - Bring milk and salt to boil in the same medium saucepan, keeping a close eye so it doesn't boil over!

 - Stir in drained rice and lower heat.
 If using, stir in vanilla bean pod and seeds and cinnamon sticks.
-Simmer uncovered, stirring constantly for 5 minutes.
+Simmer uncovered, stirring constantly, for 5 minutes.

 - Cover.
-Cook, stirring occasionally, for 45 minutes, or until milk is almost absorbed and rice is tender and creamy.
-Crack the lid about half way through cooking to let some moisture out - be careful not to scorch bottom of pan.
+Cook, stirring every 5-10 minutes, for 45 minutes, or until milk is almost absorbed and rice is tender and creamy.
+Crack the lid about halfway through cooking to let some moisture out - be careful not to scorch bottom of pan.

 - Remove vanilla bean pod and cinnamon sticks.
-Stir in sugar, sherry and vanilla.
+Stir in sugar, sherry, and vanilla.
 Chill for at least an hour until cold.

-- Meanwhile prepare the raspberry sauce as below.
+- Meanwhile, prepare and chill the raspberry sauce as below.

 - Just before serving, prepare the whipped cream.
 Using an electric mixer or by hand, whip the heavy cream until soft peaks form.
-About halfway through, add powdered sugar to taste and if desired, an extra dash of vanilla extract.
+About halfway through, slowly add powdered sugar to taste and, if desired, an extra dash of vanilla extract.
 Fold whipped cream into pudding

 - Thaw and crush raspberries in blender or food processor.